 - Single List: Blog posts are presented in a single list in reverse chronological order.
 Suitable for courses where students are assigned to post a few times over the quarter on a topic of their choice.

-If you would like to learn more about these services, please read the Academic Uses of Course Blogs page.
-Otherwise, if you would like to learn more about the pedagogy of using course blogs, you can read about: using blogs as a write-to-learn exercise; how to encourage creativity, collaboration and engagement with course blogs (part 1 and part 2); and how to choose between a Canvas discussion board and a course blog.
-If you have questions about the service or would like to discuss whether a course blog is suitable for your course, email email@example.com to set up a consultation meeting.
+If you would like to learn more about these services, please read the Academic Uses of Class Blogs page.
+Otherwise, if you would like to learn more about the pedagogy of using class blogs, you can read about: using blogs as a write-to-learn exercise; how to encourage creativity, collaboration and engagement with class blogs (part 1 and part 2); and how to choose between a Canvas discussion board and a class blog.
+If you have questions about the service or would like to discuss whether a class blog is suitable for your course, email email@example.com to set up a consultation meeting.